D-subminiature: DE-9 connectors

 The 1977 Atari Video Computer System game console uses modified DE-9 connectors (male on the system, female on the cable) for its game controller connectors.
 The Atari joystick ports have bodies entirely of molded plastic without the metal shield, and they omit the pair of fastening screws.
 In the years following, various video game consoles and home computers adopted the same connector for their own game ports, though they were not all interoperable.
 The most common wiring supported five connections for discrete signals (five switches, for up, down, left, and right movement, and a fire button), plus one pair of 100 kΩ potentiometers, or paddles, for analog input.
 Some computers supported additional buttons, and on some computers additional devices, such as a computer mouse, a light pen, or a graphics tablet were also supported via the game port.
 Unlike the basic one-button digital joysticks and the basic paddles, such devices were not typically interchangeable between different systems.

 Systems using the DE-9 connector for their game port include the TI-99/4A, Atari 8-bit computers, Atari ST, Atari 7800, VIC-20, Commodore 64, Commodore 128, Amiga, Amstrad CPC (which employs daisy-chaining when connecting two Amstrad-specific joysticks), MSX, X68000, FM Towns, ColecoVision, SG-1000, Master System, Mega Drive/Genesis, and the 3DO Interactive Multiplayer.

-The ZX Spectrum lacks a built-in joystick connector of any kind but aftermarket interfaces provided the ability to connect DE-9 joysticks.
+The original ZX Spectrum lacks a built-in joystick connector of any kind but aftermarket interfaces provided the ability to connect DE-9 joysticks.
+Later Amstrad branded models included two DE-9 ports but used the proprietary ZX Interface 2 layout mapped to the number keys.
 NEC's home computers (e.g. PC-88, PC-98) also used DE-9 connectors for game controllers, depending on the sound card used.

 The Fairchild Channel F System II and Bally Astrocade use DE-9 connectors for their detachable joystick as well.
 Both are incompatible with the Atari connector.

 Many Apple II computers also use DE-9 connectors for joysticks, but they have a female port on the computer and a male on the controller, use analog rather than digital sticks, and the pinout is completely unlike that used on the aforementioned systems.
 DE-9 connectors were not used for game ports on the Macintosh, Apple III, IBM PC compatibles, or most game consoles outside the aforementioned examples.
 Sega switched to proprietary controller ports for the Saturn and Dreamcast.